What is a podiatrist?

 Podiatrists treat people of all ages (children included), and most podiatrists treat a variety of general foot and ankle conditions.
 These include heel pain, ingrown toenails, toenail fungus, bunions, plantar warts, hammertoes, flat feet, neuromas, arthritis, and diabetic foot.
 Many podiatrists specialize in specific foot concerns or areas of foot medicine.
 These include bunion removal or correction, wound care, orthotics, sports medicine, fractures, and pediatrics.

 Podiatrists are true foot and ankle specialists.
-If you have any concerns about your feet, ankles, or lower extremities, consult with a local podiatrist.
+If you have any concerns about your feet, ankles, or lower extremities, consult with a local foot doctor in Philadelphia.